University of FloridaSolutions for Your Life

 Experience Section

-Once again, chronological order is preferred, with employment history beginning with most recent employment.
-In this case, place of employment should come first, as in the sample resume.
+Once again, reverse chronological order is preferred, with employment history beginning with most recent employment.
+In this case, place of employment should come first, as in the sample resume (Figure 1).

 Additional/Other Information Section

 The additional/other information section allows the applicant to emphasize special activities and achievements acquired outside the workforce or through college extra-curricular activities.
 Emphasis should be placed on skills developed and achievements accomplished.
-Because organizational activities are of interest to employers, the applicant should use this section as an opportunity to demonstrate how he is a well-rounded individual with strong leadership abilities.
-The applicant should state how he participated in student organizations, not just the names of the organizations.
-For example, in the sample resume, the applicant provided examples of student organizations with which he was involved, along with an explanation of his roles in those organizations and achievements accomplished.
+Because organizational activities are of interest to employers, the applicant should use this section as an opportunity to demonstrate how he or she is a well-rounded individual with strong leadership abilities.
+The applicant should state how he or she participated in student organizations, not just list the names of the organizations with which he or she was involved.

 In addition to organizational activities, the applicant should also list scholarship awards along with the recognition criteria for the awards and the grantors of awards.
-For example, in the sample resume, the applicant not only listed the awards he received, but also the recognition criteria for the awards and the grantors of the awards.
+Non-school awards should also be listed.

-It is advisable to include any special abilities, licenses, etc., that may be applicable to a potential position.
+It is advisable to include any special abilities, licenses, or certifications, etc., that may be applicable to a potential position.
 The applicant should include anything that might be appealing to a potential employer.

 There is a debate on whether to include any interests or hobbies in this section.
-The authors believe that this can certainly do no harm.
+The authors believe that this can certainly do no harm, if space permits.
 Who knows?
 Perhaps the potential employer has similar interests, which might help the applicant gain employment.

-A resume is basically a document that is designed to present the applicant in the best possible way.
-It should be written to effectively set the applicant apart from the other applicants by focusing on achievements.
+A cover letter and resume are basically documents designed to present the applicant's skills in the best possible way to add value to an organization.
+It should be written to correctly and effectively set the applicant apart from other applicants being considered by focusing on achievements aimed at increasing professional development and abilities.

 1. Determine who is reading your resume.